loftux/homebridge-teslafi/README.md

 This plugin supports configuation using the [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).

+### Configuration in your Home app
+Since Apple Homekit do not have Accessories that maps 1 to 1 with managing a car, implementation has to choose existing Homekit accessories.
+Thus, the charging level is set using a Light Bulb (!), because that adds a slider to use for changing charge level.
+It will always stay on.
+What you can do is to exclude it from showing in "status".
+Long press the accessory, scroll down to the settings icon, choose status.
+Un-tick include in home status.
+This way you get a cleaner interface.

+The Battery Charger acessory also has two bundled items.
+One that turns charging on/off, and one that sets the charge level.
+In Apple Home app, you can optionally show them as separate accessories.

+For a nicer look, change the icons from the default ones.
+Unfortunately Apple doesn't inlude that many, but there are some that you may feel are more fit for managing a car.

 ### Multiple Car support
 If you are using Homebridge 1.3.0 or above, you can add multiple cars using the child-bridge feature available from [1.3.0 of Homebridge](https://github.com/homebridge/homebridge/releases/tag/v1.3.0).
 Please consult the Homebridge documentation.
 You will also need multiple TeslaFi accounts.